colwem/vim-tunnel-vision/README.md

 ```
 Notice that the `r`'s in each `var` have changed to a different letter.
 That
 letter uniquely identifies that instance of `var`.
 Now lets say the user
-doesn't instantly notice the new letter and procedes to type the `r` anyways.
+doesn't instantly notice the new letter and proceeds to type the `r` anyways.
 The new state is now

 ```